batra98/Gaurav-Website/content/posts/Interview Preparations/index.md

 * Started the [Back to Basics: Cpp Concurrency](https://www.youtube.com/watch?v=riUCrKQ_ezc).
 * I could not spend more time today, but will try to spend more time tommorrow.

+[05/01/2022 - 06/01/2022]

+- I have been chilling a lot.
+Haven't even completed the previous video.
+- Need to devote more time to this.